-Popular automation services Instagress and Mass Planner have bitten the dust.
-Is this the end of Instagram automation?
+Popular Instagram automation services Instagress and Mass Planner have hit the dust.
+How do you automate your Instagram strategy now?

-For this reason, automation programs were a godsend to some busy people and business owners — because handling your whole Instagram strategy manually every day is a lot to ask of entrepreneurs who also have Pinterest, Facebook groups, blog posts, collaborations, advertising, sales, etc to look after on a daily basis as well.
+Automation programs are a godsend to busy people and business owners — because handling your Instagram strategy manually every day is a lot to ask of entrepreneurs who also have Pinterest, Facebook groups, blog posts, collaborations, advertising, sales, etc. to look after on a daily basis.

-On the other hand, programs like Instagress and Mass Planner have caused rampant inappropriate comments (like a good ol’ “awesome pic!” comment on a photo of you in the hospital), “fake” likes, followers, and annoying bots.
-Sometimes it feels like there aren’t many real people left on Instagram at all.
+On the other hand, programs like Instagress and Mass Planner have caused rampant floods of inappropriate comments (like the good old “awesome pic!” comment on a photo of you with your broken leg in the hospital), “fake” likes, and “fake” followers.

 Why do this?